shaman-apprentice/old-donkey/Seriuos Bad source code Again Blog/blog.md

 ## Some general thoughts

-Software development is complex.
-It is not pure mathematics with a clear correct answer.
-There are a lot of building bricks you can invest into and it will never be clear what the exact outcome of which investment will be.
-So you have to make best effort trade offs.
+So how should we react to the third scenario?
+There is no simple answer.
+We can invest in many different building blocks and it's often hard to say what the exact outcome of which investment will be.
+Unfortunately, **we haven't enough time to invest into everything**.
+E.g.:

-Code quality is an important building block because it helps to deliver new features on a regular basis.
-But overall **I believe the limiting resource of a developer is time.
-We haven't enough time to invest into everything**.
-E.g:
-- We could improve code quality reducing average feature cycle time from two to one week.
+- We could improve code quality, reducing average feature cycle time from two to one week.
 That would increase future productivity by about 50%.
-- We could also introduce some user data evaluation.
+- Or we could introduce some user data evaluation.
 If the insights from that enables us to make every second instead of every fourth feature hit, we have increased productivity by about 50% as well.
 It also helps code quality, as we have fewer features to maintain.

 ## Moral of this reflection

 The existing bad source code may have been a reasonable trade off by a smart team.
 A successful product depends on a lot of things.
 Clean code is one important building block, but there are many levers a developer can pull.
-It is an important part of a developer's job to decide how much of their limited times goes into clean code and how much into other important stuff like new features, refinements, trainings of colleagues, etc.
+It is an important part of a developer's job to decide how much of their limited time goes into clean code and how much into other important stuff like new features, refinements, trainings of colleagues, etc.